The Uncomfortable Truth About Perianal Fistulas in Crohn's and Ulcerative colitis Patients

 Are There Alternatives to Fistula Excision?

-1. Biologic Medications: Biologic medications, such as anti-TNF drugs, have been shown to be effective in reducing inflammation and promoting healing in perianal fistulas.
+- Biologic Medications: Biologic medications, such as anti-TNF drugs, have been shown to be effective in reducing inflammation and promoting healing in perianal fistulas (5).
 These medications work by targeting specific proteins in the body involved in the inflammatory response.
 While biologic medications can have side effects and may not work for all patients, they can be a helpful alternative to surgery for some.
+Our article on biological treatments for Crohn's disease - past and present goes deeper into how these therapies have transformed IBD care.

-3. Stem Cell Therapy: Stem cell therapy is a newer treatment option for perianal fistulas that shows promise in promoting healing and reducing inflammation.
+- Stem Cell Therapy: Stem cell therapy is a newer treatment option for perianal fistulas that shows promise in promoting healing and reducing inflammation (4).
 Stem cells are cells that have the ability to develop into different types of cells in the body and can be harvested from the patient's own body or from a donor.
-While research is still ongoing, early studies suggest that stem cell therapy may be a safe and effective option for some patients with perianal fistulas.
+Research has shown that allogeneic adipose-derived mesenchymal stem cell therapy can be a safe and effective option for some patients with complex perianal fistulas.

 "My Life Changed": Stories of Patience, Recovery, and Hope